Call / WhatsApp No.: +91 - 9711133683 | Email : info@blissayurveda.com

 Ayurveda literally means “science of life and longevity” and is considered to be the traditional system of medicine in India.
 Ayurveda is a Sanskrit term, made up of two words “Ayu” and “Veda”.
 “Ayu” means life and “Veda” means knowledge or science.
-According to Ayurveda life or “Ayu” is defined as harmonious blending of the body, sense organ, mind & soul, and health is defined as a state of enjoying uninterrupted physical, mental, and spiritual happiness.
+According to Ayurveda life or “Ayu” is defined as harmonious blending of the body, sense organ, mind and soul and health is defined as state of enjoying uninterrupted physical, mental and spiritual happiness.

-Ayurveda is a holistic system of healing that evolved among the sages of ancient India more than 5000 years ago.
-Ayurveda is a complete medical system that recognizes that ultimately all intelligence and wisdom flows from one Absolute source (Paramatman).
+Ayurveda is a holistic system of healing which evolved among the sages of ancient India more than 5000 years ago.
+Ayurveda is a complete medical system which recognizes that ultimately all intelligence and wisdom flows from one Absolute Source (Paramatman).
 Health manifests by the grace of the Absolute Source acting through the laws of nature (Prakriti).
 Ayurveda assists Nature by promoting harmony between the individual and Nature by living a life of balance according to her laws.

 Ayurveda describes three fundamental universal energies which regulate all natural processes on both the macrocosmic and microcosmic levels.
-That is, the same energies which produce effects in the various galaxies and star systems are operating at the level of human physiology.
+That is, the same energies which produce effects in the various galaxies and star systems are operating at the level of the human physiology.
 These three universal energies are known as the Tridosha.
 Finally, the ancient Ayurvedic physicians realized the need for preserving the alliance of the mind and body and offered mankind tools for remembering and nurturing the subtler aspects of our humanity.
 Ayurveda seeks to heal the fragmentation and disorder of the mind-body complex and restore wholeness and harmony to all people.
-Ayurveda is more life and health-oriented than disease and treatment-oriented.
-It presents a total life science and visualizes total health in a holistic way.
-Ayurveda is one of the most ancient medical sciences in the world.
+Ayurveda is more life and health oriented than disease and treatment oriented.
+It presents a total life science and visualizes the total health in a holistic way.
+Ayurveda is one of the most ancient medical sciences of the world.

 It is survived through two sets of original authentic texts each consisting of three books: